 The year is 2008.
 Manchester United has won the Champions League in Moscow.
 Gordon Brown is Prime Minister of the United Kingdom.
 Wall-E is making waves at the cinema.
 Oh, and the Crossrail Act has finally received royal assent!

-This new and exciting purple line will be a significant addition to London’s rail network, bringing an extra 1.5 million people within 45 minutes of central London.
+This new and exciting purple line is a significant addition to London’s rail network, bringing an extra 1.5 million people within 45 minutes of central London.
 BUT what are the potential benefits of the Elizabeth Line for your business?
-Here are 6 reasons to move your office along the Elizabeth Line ASAP and reap the rewards before it’s too late.
+Here are five reasons to move your office along the Elizabeth Line.

 1. Location, location, location

 The Elizabeth Line is comprised of 41 stations, covering over 100km of track, and carrying an estimated 200 million people per annum.
 In central London, the line runs through the important business centres of Paddington, Farringdon, and Liverpool Street.
 The increase in accessibility in these areas will no doubt benefit nearby businesses.